-Products that contain corrosive, toxic or flammable ingredients are household hazardous wastes (HHW).
-These materials include common household items such as paints, cleaners, oils, batteries and pesticides.
-Improper disposal can pollute air, water or soil and pose a threat to human health.
+Products that contain corrosive, toxic, or flammable ingredients are considered household hazardous waste (HHW).
+These materials include common household items such as oil-based paints, cleaners, oils, rechargeable and button batteries, and pesticides.
+Improper disposal can pollute air, water, or soil and pose a threat to human health.

 390 West Street

 Intersection of Pratt Street (Route 106) and East Street

 Open Saturdays from 8:00 a.m. to 3:45 p.m. and on Mondays from 10:00 a.m. to 3:45 p.m.

 Mercury-containing products cannot be disposed of in the trash.
 The disposal prohibition covers all products to which mercury has been intentionally added (these are classified as “mercury-added products”), but excludes “formulated” products (which are chemicals such as cleaners, cosmetics and pharmaceuticals).
 Please handle common mercury-containing products as follows: